HugoBlox/hugo-blox-builder/starters/academic/content/hobbies/Trekking/index.md

 ---
-title: Trekking
+title: Hiking & Trekking
-summary: 'It’s not the mountain we conquer, but ourselves: *Sir Edmund Hillary*'
+summary: 'It’s not the mountain we conquer, but ourselves: *Sir Edmund Hillary* ...
+Life demands often conspire to keep me from indulging in the soul-nourishing passion as regularly as I wish.
+Amidst the bustle of daily responsibilities, my hiking boots sometimes lie dormant, longing for the rugged terrain they yearn to explore.
+Yet, in those fleeting moments when I do find myself amidst the mountains, the euphoria is unparalleled, as if reuniting with a long-lost lover'
 text: |-
   The list of treks I have been to: 1) Kheer Ganga (Kasol) 2) Sandhakphu (West Bengal) 3) KedarKanta (Uttarakhand)
 tags: